TOWNSHIP OF MORRIS, MORRIS COUNTY

 D. Temporary Assignment to Captain’s Duties.

-Any firefighter required by the Fire Chief to work in the acting capacity of the firefighter/ fire apparatus mechanic, or to assist an outside mechanic, or a career firefighter/ fire apparatus mechanic, shall receive a 3% (three percent) stipend for those hours worked.
+Any firefighter required by the Fire Chief to work in the acting capacity of the firefighter/mechanic, or to assist an outside mechanic, or a career firefighter/mechanic, shall receive a 3% (three percent) stipend for those hours worked.
 The minimum hours shall be set at two (2) hours.

-When the Fire Chief temporarily assigns a firefighter to the duties of a Captain, and such firefighter performs a Captain’s duties for one (1) day or more, then the firefighter shall be paid at the rate for a Captain for all time worked as an acting Captain.
+When a Captain is absent and the Fire Chief temporarily assigns a firefighter to the duties of a Captain, and such firefighter performs a Captain’s duties for one (1) day or more, then the firefighter shall be paid at the rate for a Captain for all time worked as an acting Captain.
 The said rate shall be the only salary the firefighter shall be paid during the period he serves as Acting Captain.

 February 15 of each year upon adoption of the salary ordinance and temporary budget.